Nitrokey/nethsm/docs/clustering.md

 ## Limitations

 This is an experimental release that should not yet be used for production.
-In particular, in this version the config store remains unencrypted, while the final release will change that.

 Be also aware of the following, temporary limitations: